 No decision will be made on your application by the Office of Admissions if you have not completed your audition.
 A personal interview with the Office of Admissions is encouraged by the Department of Music.

-Applications for Grove City College admission must be received by the Office of Admissions by November 1 for Early Decision I, by December 1 for Early Decision II, and by January 20 for Regular Decision.
+Applications for Grove City College admission must be received by the Office of Admissions by November 1 for Early Decision I, by December 1 for Early Decision II, by January 20 for Regular Decision I, and by March 20 for Regular Decision II.
 All music auditions for Early Decision must be completed by December 1.
 All music auditions for Regular Decision must be completed by February 8.

 View our detailed Application Instructions, paying close attention to the application checklist and deadlines.